 Checkpoint & Replay

-Starlark is deterministic.
-Every side effect in a Chidori agent — LLM calls, tools, HTTP, memory, human input — is a logged host function call.
-Combine those two properties and you get free time travel: save a session's call log to disk, replay it later, get byte-identical output with zero LLM round trips.
+A durable run is deterministic by policy: the runtime pins Date, seeds Math.random, and routes every side effect in a Chidori agent — LLM calls, tools, HTTP, memory, human input — through a logged chidori host function.
+Combine those properties and you get free time travel: save a session's call log to disk, replay it later, get the same output with zero LLM round trips.

 What a checkpoint looks like